skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-10-arrays-read-only-properties.md

 With the features we added to EasyScript in
 [part 8](/graal-truffle-tutorial-part-8-conditionals-loops-control-flow),
-users of our language can write programs that perform calculation on a set amount of numbers, like [factorials](https://en.wikipedia.org/wiki/Factorial), or the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) that we used for the benchmark in
+users of our language can write programs that perform calculations on a set amount of numbers, like [factorials](https://en.wikipedia.org/wiki/Factorial), or the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) that we used for the benchmark in